dashingsoft/pyarmor/docs/questions.rst

 NameError: name '__pyarmor__' is not defined
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-No :ref:`Bootstrap Code` are executed before importing obfuscated
+No :ref:`Bootstrap Code` are executed before importing obfuscated scripts.
-scripts.

-When creating new process by `Popen` or `Process` in mod `subprocess`
+* When creating new process by `Popen` or `Process` in mod `subprocess` or
-or `multiprocessing`, to be sure that :ref:`Bootstrap Code` will be
+  `multiprocessing`, to be sure that :ref:`Bootstrap Code` will be called before
-called before importing any obfuscated code in sub-process.
-Otherwise
+  importing any obfuscated code in sub-process.
+Otherwise it will raise this
-it will raise this exception.
+  exception.
+* If `pytransform.py` or `pytransform/__init__.py` raises this exception.
+Make
+  sure it is not obfuscated, it must be plain script.
+* Also check system module `os`, `ctypes`, make sure they're not obfuscated.

 Marshal loads failed when running xxx.py